thetarnav/glitched-writer/README.md

    console.log('All the class data:', writerData)
 })

-// Or by using alternative class-creating function: import { createGlitchedWriter } from 'glitched-writer'
+// Using alternative class-creating function: import { createGlitchedWriter } from 'glitched-writer'

 const Writer = createGlitchedWriter(htmlElement, ...)